jvns/dns-lookup/README.md

-# Deploying AWS Lambda Go functions with Netlify

-This is an example of how to deploy Go functions with Netlify on AWS Lambda.

-You can find the code in [main.go](main.go).

-Read more about Go functions support on Netlify in [our documentation](https://www.netlify.com/docs/lambda-functions).
+# a simple DNS lookup tool

+This is a website that makes DNS queries.
+It doesn't have an exciting name so far.
+It's similar to [google's dns webmaster tool](https://toolbox.googleapps.com/apps/dig/), but with simpler output and a button that lets you make all the DNS queries all at once.